Thank you for considering our office for your externship!

 We take great pride in knowing our jobs arise from the Constitution.
 The serious nature of our work — no less than having another individual’s life or liberty at stake — requires us to have externs who share that same pride and commitment.
 As a result, the experience an extern can obtain from working in our office is extraordinary.
 Lawyers routinely involve externs in the drafting of motions, hearing and trial preparations, appellate briefing, and courtroom work.
 The variety and size of our case load redound to the benefit of anyone who wants to learn what criminal law and federal litigation are all about.
 In the end, it’s about representing our clients to the very best of our abilities and excelling in the art of advocacy in some of the most challenging settings our justice system presents.

-I encourage you to apply if you think this is the right opportunity for you.
+We encourage you to apply if you think this is the right opportunity for you.

-The externship program at the Office of the Federal Public Defender gives second and third-year law students an opportunity to observe and participate in many facets of federal criminal procedure and practice.
+The externship program at the Office of the Federal Public Defender gives students an opportunity to observe and participate in many facets of federal criminal procedure and practice.
 Given the pace and work demands of the Office of the Federal Defender, our externship program allows students to assist with substantive legal work.
 In our Litigation Unit, externs work on a variety of federal criminal cases, including drug, firearm, fraud, and white collar cases.
 In our Capital Habeas Unit, externs work exclusively on pending death penalty cases and related matters, such as clemency preparation and presentation.
 Extern responsibilities in either unit may include: researching specific issues, assisting with the drafting of motions and/or appellate briefs, reviewing records, documents and transcripts, and assisting with investigations.
 Students will also observe myriad federal court proceedings.